fatimaAlku/POP-By-Fatima/pseudocode.md

 START the game

-DISPLAY the title: "POP! - Test Your Knowledge and Have Fun with Every Question!"
+DISPLAY the title: "POP Quiz - Click on a category to start playing!"

-DISPLAY four categories:
+DISPLAY five categories:
     1. MUSIC
     2. F1
     3. MOVIES
     4. POP CULTURE
+    5. GA

 WAIT for the player to CLICK on a category
 SAVE the selected category